At the University, we have a variety of tools for recording and video editing. For an overview, Compare Video Recording Tools.

 Some of Kaltura's main benefits are:

-- Easy sharing of videos via either a direct link to the video or embed it in a Canvas page
+- Easy sharing of videos via either a direct link to the video or embedding it in a Canvas page.
+Embed with transcript available.

 Recording with Zoom